 Biomass is essentially a material taken from living, or recently living, organisms such as wood, grass or suitable waste materials.
 This biomass material is typically used in the production of heat and electricity through renewable heating technologies.
-The most common types of biomass fuels are wood pellets or wood chips.
+The most common types of biomass fuels are logs, wood pellets or wood chips.

 Previously the burning of biomass fuels were on basic log stoves which were not very efficient and produced limited warmth.
 Dramatic advancements in technology has seen the introduction of wood pellet boilers, which now operate at efficiency levels of over 95% and are comparable to modern gas-fired boilers.
 Due to this similarity, biomass is arguably the easiest renewable technology to switch to and creates lower C02 emissions and residues.

 Benefits of using biomass as a sustainable fuel: